nickdelgrosso/HelmholtzAI-TrainingSeries2025/site/content/docs/01_git/01_Git_PreWorkshop.md

 by Nicholas Del Grosso, October 1st, 2025

-## Pre-Workshop Materials: Getting Started
+## Pre-Workshop Materials: Getting Started Today!!

+afdaf

 This notebook is meant to help you get ready for Monday's session.
 On Monday, we'll be jumping into some of the aspects of `Git` and `GitHub` related to automated code quality checking and collaboration, both in toy examples and in real projects from your team: